onera/Flocon/step/README.md

 By default, the control-law is placed in a positive feedback.
 To add a reference and feed the control-law with a tracking error, it must be provided when launching the simulation as `out = step.simulate_closedloop('CL', K, ref = r)` where `r` is a numpy array containing the reference.

+As with the open-loop simulation, the input/output signals and the control-law data can be recovered as a dictionary with `data = step.get_closedloop_simulation(<name>)`.
+If a reference was added, then it appears in the last column of the field `in`.

 ## Modifying the configuration